SlaybaughLab/GroupResources/README.md

 Conference proceedings the group has copies of (and who has said copies):

-* 2nd Conf, on Comp.
+* 2nd Conf. on Comp.
 Heat and Mass Transfer 2001 (RV)
 * XXVI CNMAC 2003 (RV)
 * XXV CILAMCE 2004 (RV)
 * PHYSOR 2012 (KR)